nebuly-ai/optimate/notebooks/autoboost/README.md

 `http://[host machine]:8888/?token=aae96ae9387cd28151868fee318c3b3581a2d794f3b25c6b`

-You can finally navigate to the notebooks folder and then to the folder of the framework that you want to try and start a notebook.
+You can finally navigate to the `notebooks/autoboost` folder and then to the folder of the framework that you want to try and start a notebook.

 ### b.
 Using a Docker container